zetric/churchtools_song_importer/README.md

 Imports two types of "songs" to Churchtools:

-- "Gesangbuchlieder" in PPTX format, the metadata comes from the electronic EmK Gesangbuch (exported as textfile, see structure below)
+- "Gesangbuchlieder", the metadata comes from the electronic EmK Gesangbuch (exported as textfile, see structure below)
 - Songbeamer files including metadata if present in the .sng file

 ## TL;DR

+For running locally, change to the `source` folder.

 ### Prerequisites